 Does the neighborhood offer things that you need – and want?

-Consider schools, recreation/centers, churches, grocery stores, hospitals, and so on.
+Consider schools, recreation/centers, churches, grocery stores, hospitals, etc.

 Above all, will you – and your family – fit in with your neighbors and be happy living there?